dangalipo/lonely_planet_prog_test/README.md

 ## Specification
 Read the full specification [here](docs/introduction.pdf)

-The short version is this program is a batch processor for generating HTML documents describing different location around the world.
+The short version is this program is a batch processor for generating HTML documents describing different locations around the world.

 These are generated from two XML files:
  * a taxonomy file describing the relationship between locations (i.e. state and city with the state)